root-project/web/manual/trees/index.md

 The `TTree::Write()` method is needed to write the ROOT file header.

-When writing a [TTree](https://root.cern/doc/master/classTTree.html)  to a ROOT file and if the ROOT file size reaches the value stored in the [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9), the current
+When writing a {% include ref class="TTree" %} to a ROOT file and if the ROOT file size reaches the value stored in the [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9), the current
 ROOT file is closed and a new ROOT file is created.
 If the original ROOT file is named `myfile.root`, the subsequent ROOT files are named
 `myfile_1.root`, `myfile_2.root`, etc.